 -

-For additional insights, check out Shopify’s guide on inventory systems.
+For further insights, check out Shopify’s guide on inventory systems.

-To see how these forecasting and planning tools extend into storage and fulfillment, read our guide on inventory software for warehouse operations.
+To see how these tools extend into storage and fulfillment, read our guide on inventory software for warehouse operations.

 The Role of Inventory Accounting Software